NAME: John McSWAIN

 DATE OF ENLISTMENT: 20 March 1916

 PLACE OF ENLISTMENT: Hamilton

 FATE: Died of Illness – 11 April 1916 – Ballarat

 John McSwain was a son of John McSwain and Mary McLean.
 They lived at Croxton West and John attended Tarrington State School before working as a farm labourer.
 Around 1908, the McSwains moved to a farm at North Hamilton.
 In 1911, John joined the 20th Light Horse at Hamilton.
 War broke and while he didn’t enlist straight away, John continued with the Light Horse.

-When the new reached Hamilton, there was criticism of the Defence Department from the Hamilton Spectator because John and Mary McSwain were not notified of John’s illness until Monday 11 April.
-John’s body was returned to Hamilton and he was buried at the Old Hamilton Cemetery on 13 April 1916.
+When the news reached Hamilton, there was criticism of the Defence Department from the Hamilton Spectator because they did not notify John and Mary McSwain of John’s illness until Monday 11 April.
+John’s body was returned to Hamilton, and he was buried at the Old Hamilton Cemetery on 13 April 1916.